HydraulicSheep/modular-chess-bots/README.md

 The aim of this is to allow easy modular access to the protocol by adding your own bot in the bots folder with all the intricacies taken care of.

+All bots inherit from the UCIBot class which implements the protocol and handles the communication with the game.

 ## Installation

 Install to a folder in normal fashion with git:

 Over HTTPS:
 ```
 git clone https://github.com/HydraulicSheep/modular-chess-bots.git